swiss/e-collecting-hackathon/README.md

 ## Mentors

-You will find physical documents listing the mentors with their respective skills (tools, E-ID, cryptography, accessibility, etc.) and perspectives (municipalities, cantons, Federal Chancellery, etc.) at the hackathon.
+Mentors will support you in developping your solutions.
+You will find physical documents at the hackathon, listing the mentors with their respective skills (e.g. tools, E-ID, cryptography, accessibility) and perspectives (e.g. municipalities, cantons, Federal Chancellery) as well as the slots for their presentations (if applicable).

 ## Contributing